edasaki/misakachan/README.md

 # Notice
-The project Misakachan has been moved to [Edasaki/Mofu](https://github.com/edasaki/mofu)
+The project Misakachan has been moved to [edasaki/mofu](https://github.com/edasaki/mofu)

-Renamed to Mofu.moe, this change occured as we transition from old technologies (Java) to newer and faster web technologies (Electron, Node, React).
+The change of the project name from misakachan to mofu.moe is accompanied by a total rewrite of the base code from Java (which was ultimately a largely unsuitable language for the task) to a Typescript core built on Electron.